Training structure

 Faculty of Science

-The aim of this teaching unit is to gain a better understanding of the chemical behavior of radionuclides under environmental conditions.
-To this end, the notion of speciation in different environmental compartments will be introduced, as well as the various techniques that can contribute to global analysis.
-The focus will be on X-ray absorption, X-ray fluorescence imaging, transmission electron microscopy and SIMS.
+This teaching unit aims to provide a better understanding of the chemical behavior of radionuclides in environmental conditions.
+To this end, the concept of speciation in different environmental compartments will be introduced, as well as the various techniques that contribute to the overall analysis.
+Focus will be placed on X-ray absorption, X-ray fluorescence imaging, transmission electron microscopy, and SIMS.
 Speciation results will then be correlated with potential environmental impacts.

 Bibliographic project/Scientific information